zachary62/learn-cuda/pointers/pointers.md

 ```c
 int *pointer;
 ```
 We must associate a pointer to a particular type.
 Why?
 Well, as we just saw, a pointer has the ability to directly refer to the value that it points to (using the dereference operator).
 As such, a pointer will have different properties if it points to a char, an int or a float.
 The pointer needs to know how many bytes the data is stored in.
-Thus, if we increment a pointer by 1, we implicitly increase the pointer by one **block** of memory.
+This is useful for pointer arithmetic: if we increment a pointer by 1 for example, we implicitly increase the pointer by one **block** of memory.

 When a pointer is declared it does not point anywhere.
 We must set it to point somewhere before we use it.
 Common practice is to assign it the value of `NULL` at instantiation.